slipstream

 The repository is both the published plugin and the helper the plugin calls.
 The plugin surface (manifest, slash commands, hooks, skills, subagents, output style, statusline) is what the IDE loads.
 The helper (compiled TypeScript under dist/) is what the hooks and commands invoke for the heavy lifting.
 The bundled MCP server is part of the helper.

-There are eleven helper modules: src/mcp (stdio JSON-RPC server and the nine sp_ tools), src/map (the scan, generate and retrieve path), src/memory (file-based store, signal-ranked recall, PreCompact digest), src/context (byte-count budget and the read guard), src/dashboard in two halves (the mind map and artifact; and the live event log, server, state-fold and launcher), src/engine (the skill contract and loader), src/statusline (the pure statusline formatter), src/doctor (the install check), src/plugin-validate (the manifest validator), and src/cli (the dispatcher).
+There are fourteen helper modules in v1.0: src/mcp (stdio JSON-RPC server and the fourteen sp_ tools), src/map (the scan, generate, retrieve and code dependency graph path, plus the benchmark), src/memory (file-based store, three-layer search, signal-ranked recall, PreCompact digest, observation memory, lessons distillation, the cross-tab bus), src/context (byte-count budget and the dollar-cost-of-tokens-saved estimator), src/dashboard in three halves (the mind map and artifact; the live event log, server, state-fold and launcher; the brief, graph, insights, and code dependency graph generators), src/engine (the skill contract and loader for the 75 skills), src/statusline (the pure statusline formatter), src/doctor (the install and memory checks), src/plugin-validate (the manifest validator), src/cli (the dispatcher) and a new web/ tree (Vite + React + TypeScript SPA that builds to dist/dashboard/web).

-All data the helper writes lives under .claude/slipstream/ in the project: map.md and map.json; one Markdown fact per file under memory/ with a regenerated MEMORY.md index; one append-only <session>.jsonl event log under dashboard/; a server.json recording the running server; and an optional dashboard.json for settings.
+All data the helper writes lives under .claude/slipstream/ in the project: map.md and map.json; one Markdown fact per file under memory/ with a regenerated MEMORY.md index; observations/ for the per-turn fold; bus.jsonl for the cross-tab status posts; one append-only <session>.jsonl event log under dashboard/; a server.json recording the running server; dashboard.url for stable discovery; and an optional dashboard.json for settings.
 The whole tree is git-ignored by default and is intended to be local per developer unless you choose to commit the memory.

 The data path is one direction: hooks write events to the JSONL log; the dashboard server tails the log and pushes folded state to the browser over SSE.
 Browser to server traffic is minimal (a session-id query string).
 Replay is the same fold applied to a finished log file.